Arnold Sommerfeld: Munich

-From 1906, Sommerfeld established himself as Ordinarius Professor of Physics and director of the new Theoretical Physics Institute at the University of Munich.
-He was selected for these positions by Wilhelm Röntgen, Director of the Physics Institute at Munich, which was looked upon by Sommerfeld as being called to a "privileged sphere of action".
+From 1906, Sommerfeld established himself as Ordinarius Professor of Physics and director of the new Theoretical Physics Institute at the Ludwig-Maximilians-Universität München.
+He was selected for these positions by Wilhelm Röntgen, Director of the Physics Institute at the Ludwig-Maximilians-Universität München, which was looked upon by Sommerfeld as being called to a "privileged sphere of action".

 Until the late 19th century and early 20th century, experimental physics in Germany was considered as having a higher status within the community.
 In the early 20th century, theorists, such as Sommerfeld at Munich and Max Born at Göttingen, with their early training in mathematics, turned this around so that mathematical physics, i.e., theoretical physics, became the prime mover, and experimental physics was used to verify or advance theory.
 After getting their doctorates with Sommerfeld, Wolfgang Pauli, Werner Heisenberg and Walter Heitler became Born's assistants and made significant contributions to the development of quantum mechanics, which was then in very rapid development.

 During his 32 years of teaching at Munich, Sommerfeld taught general and specialized courses, as well as holding seminars and colloquia.
 The general courses were on mechanics, mechanics of deformable bodies, electrodynamics, optics, thermodynamics and statistical mechanics, and partial differential equations in physics.
 They were held four hours per week, 13 weeks in the winter and 11 weeks in the summer, and were for students who had taken experimental physics courses from Röntgen and later by Wilhelm Wien.
 There was also a two-hour weekly presentation for the discussion of problems.
 The specialized courses were of topical interest and based on Sommerfeld's research interests; material from these courses appeared later in the scientific literature publications of Sommerfeld.
 The objective of these special lectures was to grapple with current issues in theoretical physics and for Sommerfeld and the students to garner a systematic comprehension of the issue, independent of whether or not they were successful in solving the problem posed by the current issue.
 For the seminar and colloquium periods, students were assigned papers from the current literature and they then prepared an oral presentation.
 From 1942 to 1951, Sommerfeld worked on putting his lecture notes in order for publication.
 They were published as the six-volume Lectures on Theoretical Physics.